Another 10 percent China FX slump could send markets spinning

 “It is possible that $500 billion of outflows of this type have already taken place since last summer,” he says.
 “Reserves could be allowed to continue to decline toward $2 trillion over the next 2-3 years, which would still be ample to guard against various contingencies.”

-Other London-based hedge fund managers say a sharper devaluation will naturally mean trouble for western exporters focused on China while sending another deflationary shock into the West.
+Other London-based hedge fund managers say a sharper devaluation will naturally mean trouble for western exporters focussed on China while sending another deflationary shock into the West.

 If the yuan weakens further against the dollar, making China relatively more competitive, Asia’s other big manufacturers may respond in kind, in order to maintain the advantage achieved by their own devaluations last year.